EDUC5505 Teaching Mathematics in Middle and Upper Primary

 - Typically this unit is assessed in the following ways: (1) workshop and online participation, presentation and professional practice; (2) lesson sequence; and (3) individual teaching plan.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the workshop and online participation, presentation and professional practice, lesson sequence, and individual teaching plan components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the workshop and online participation, presentation and professional practice, lesson sequence, and individual teaching plan components.

 Supplementary assessment is not available in this unit.